 \section{Explainable Complex Query Answering}

-Given a query $\mathcal{Q}$ which consists of the atoms $\mathcal{A} = \{a_1, \ldots, a_{|\mathcal{A}|}\}$, each atom can either be answered with a symbolic approach (possibly returning an incomplete or empty answer set) or with a neural approach.
-Figure~\ref{fig:2p} provides an illustration of this process, showing all possible partial queries for a simple case of two sequential projections ($2p$).
+Given a query $\mathcal{Q}$ which consists of the atoms $\mathcal{A} = \{a_1, \ldots, a_{|\mathcal{A}|}\}$, each atom can either be answered with a symbolic approach (possibly returning an incomplete answer set) or with a neural approach.
+Fig.~\ref{fig:2p} provides an illustration of this process, showing all possible partial queries for a simple case of two sequential projections ($2p$).
 Each path represents a different combination of neural and symbolic executions, with dashed and solid lines indicating the two cases, respectively.
 Finally, the answer is composed of the intermediate answers to the query atoms.
 Our goal is to use Shapley values to quantify the importance of employing a neural approach, rather than a symbolic one, for each atom when ranking a specific answer entity.
-Given a query $\mathcal{Q}$ and entity $e_i \in \mathcal{E}_A$, we define the cooperative game as follows: \begin{itemize} \item The players are the atoms: $P:=\mathcal{A}$ \item For any coalitions $S \subseteq P$, we define a partial query $\mathcal{Q}_S$ where $S$ denotes the set of atoms to be answered neurally and the remaining atoms to be answered symbolically \item The value function $val_{e_i}({\mathcal{Q}_S})$ evaluates how good the answer $e_i$ is to the query $\mathcal{Q}_S$ \end{itemize} Using this definition of a game, we obtain a Shapley value for each atom of the query with respect to a given target entity.
+Given a query $\mathcal{Q}$ and entity $e_i \in \mathcal{E}_A$, we define the cooperative game as follows: \begin{itemize} \item The players are the atoms: $P:=\mathcal{A}$ \item For any coalition $S \subseteq P$, the partial query $\mathcal{Q}_S$ is defined such that atoms in $S$ are answered neurally and the remaining atoms symbolically \item The value function $val_{e_i}({\mathcal{Q}_S})$ evaluates how good the answer $e_i$ is to the query $\mathcal{Q}_S$ \end{itemize} Using this definition of a game, we obtain a Shapley value for each atom of the query with respect to a given target entity.
 In the following, we define the execution of a partial query $\mathcal{Q}_S$ and the value function $val$ in more detail.

 For atoms in $S$, execution is performed using a neural approach (e.g., the link predictor in CQD~\cite{Arakelyan2021CQD}) which enables inference over incomplete KGs.
 For atoms not included in $S$, the answer is computed in a purely symbolic manner, relying solely on the observed facts in the KG.